preparetodietm/energizerforpine/README.md

 **Flush RAM**
 - Clear RAM apps caches, kill all apps, and force stop all apps to get more free RAM before playing games.

 _Terminal Emulator/Termux command:_
-- `su -c flush` (Safe Mode) - kill all running apps in backround.
-- `su -c flush2` (Aggressive Mode) - force stop all background & foreground 3rd party apps.
-- `su -c flush3` (Extreme Mode) - force stop all backgrounds, foreground 3rd party, and system apps.
+- `su -c flush` - force stop all backgrounds, foreground 3rd party, and system apps.
-- `su -c flush4` (Most Extreme Mode) - force stop all backgrounds and foreground apps from [config list](https://raw.githubusercontent.com/preparetodietm/energizerforpine/main/Redmi-7A/flushram1/log/weareravens_flush.conf).

 **Touchscreen Improvement**
 - A tweaks for touchsreen "fts_ts" for Redmi 7A devices.